oatlog/oatlog/doc/report/main.typ

 For the language subset that Oatlog supports, it exceeds egglog in performance.
 The speedups range from over 100x for tiny e-graphs of less than a hundred e-nodes, gradually shrinking to a 2x speedup for e-graphs of about $10^6$ e-nodes and egglog performance parity beyond $10^7$ e-nodes.
-These results are not due to one large optimization but rather many small improvements compared to egglog, such as rule preprocessing, query planning, index implementation and general performance engineering.
+These results are not due to one large optimization but rather many small improvements compared to egglog, around rule preprocessing, query planning, index implementation and general performance engineering.

 == This thesis